haohanl/haohanl.github.io/_posts/2019-05-01-optimising-jekyll.md

 ### 2. Optional Minification
 It was at this point I discovered jekyll-tidy has a compression setting.
-Given GitHub Pages has limited bandwidth, I though this could be potentially useful.
+Given GitHub Pages has limited bandwidth, I thought this could be potentially useful.
 Add the following to your `_config.yml` to enable this setting.

 ```yml
 jekyll_tidy: